UK family of 12, with baby and grandparents, believed to have gone to Syria

 "There is a suggestion that the family may have gone to Syria, however police have so far been unable to corroborate that information," Bedfordshire Police said in a statement.

-Some 700 Britons are thought to have gone to Syria, many to join Islamic State militants who have taken control of large areas of the country and neighboring Iraq.
+Some 700 Britons are thought to have gone to Syria, many to join Islamic State militants who have taken control of large areas of the country and neighbouring Iraq.

-Last month, 12 members of another family, three sisters and their nine children from northern England, were suspected of traveling to Syria to join the militant group.
+Last month, 12 members of another family, three sisters and their nine children from northern England, were suspected of travelling to Syria to join the militant group.

 Prime Minister David Cameron has said Britain needed to confront the ideology that was luring Britons to Syria and has said his government would step up measures to confront those who espouse extremism at home.